 Cognac Apple Cider

-My husband enjoys cognac, a variety of brandy from the Cognac region of France.
-His signature drink is cognac with a squeeze of fresh orange and topped with ginger ale.
-I’m making a variation on that drink by replacing the ginger ale with fresh apple cider.
+Cognac is a brandy from the same named region of France.
+When I’m serving cognac, I love to add a slice of fresh orange and topped with ginger ale.
+I’m making this seasonal variation on that drink by replacing the ginger ale with fresh apple cider.

 It is only in the recent years that I developed my love of bourbon and Cognac.
-I do prefer these over whiskey and this shocks me because of my Scottish heritage, sorry grandad, whiskey has more of a bite and a burn.
-Wait, I take that back.
-I do enjoy The Balvenie which is a good aged Scottish whiskey of which I bought an aged 21 year bottle for my husbands birthday that is delicious.
+I do prefer these over whiskey and this shocks me because of my Scottish heritage (sorry grandad) whiskey has more of a bite and a burn.
+Actually, I take that back.
+I do enjoy The Balvenie which is a good aged Scottish whiskey.

-This easy spiked apple cider makes you want to grab a blanket and sit by a blazing fire.
-It doesn’t have to be made with cognac, it can be made with brandy or whiskey.
+This easy spiked apple cider is like a blend of a Cognac High Ball and a Sidecar.
+It makes you want to grab a blanket and sit by a blazing fire.
+If you’re not a fan of cognac, it can be made with brandy or whiskey.